fivetran/dbt_klaviyo/README.md

   - package: fivetran/klaviyo
     version: [">=1.0.0", "<1.1.0"]
 ```

+> All required sources and staging models are now bundled into this transformation package.
+Do not include `fivetran/klaviyo_source` in your `packages.yml` since this package has been deprecated.

 ### Step 3: Define database and schema variables
 By default, this package runs using your destination and the `klaviyo` schema.
 If this is not where your Klaviyo data is (for example, if your Klaviyo schema is named `klaviyo_fivetran`), add the following configuration to your root `dbt_project.yml` file: